IBM/IBMDeveloper-recipes/multiple-jumphosts-in-ansible-tower-part-8/index.md

 This different escaping makes it difficult to get the synchronize module to work on more than two jumphosts.
 We will look at three solutions:

-1. Use the **command/shell module** to run the rsync directly on localhost with the correct escaping as required by rsync for the multiple jumphosts with the ----rsh (same as -e) parameter.
+1. Use the **command/shell module** to run the rsync directly on localhost with the correct escaping as required by rsync for the multiple jumphosts with the --rsh (same as -e) parameter.
 2. Use the **synchronize module with escaping** around all three of the above sources of problems.
 We need to work really hard on figuring out the escaping of characters.
 3. Use the synchronize module with **ssh chaining** -- Use ssh-add to add the jumphost and target endpoint ssh keys and use the -A parameter for the chained ssh so that keys from source can be used (without the nested ProxyCommand for the ansible_ssh_common_args).
 This however requires that we add our jumphost keys to the ssh-agent.